TheGodRX/Research-Chemicals-2/README.md

 ### 2. Add MCC

-- **Measure MCC**:
+- **Measure CMC**:
-  - Weigh 50 mg of Microcrystalline Cellulose (MCC).
+  - Weigh 50 mg of CMC Powder (Tylose).

 - **Mix**:
-  - Add the MCC to the active ingredient mixture.
+  - Add the CMC to the active ingredient mixture.
 Stir thoroughly to ensure even distribution and proper binding.

 ### 3. Press the Pellets